sanyaade-fintechnology/InApp-SDK-iOS/README.md

 ##### CocoaPods

+	...available very soon.

 ##### Manual Set-Up

 1. Drag *PaylevenInAppSDK.framework* into your Xcode project.

 2. Open the *Build Settings* of your target and add `-ObjC` flag to Other Linker Flags.

-3. Import PaylevenSDK into your files:1
+3. Import PaylevenSDK into your files:

         #import <PaylevenInAppSDK/PLVInAppSDK.h>